-An important aspect of mechanical factors (i.e., gravity, density and viscosity) is that they constrain motion.
-Aquatic organisms do not experience the effects of gravity as terrestrial organisms usually do because the medium density is much higher in water than in air, which creates higher buoyancy.
-Since predation usually implies motion, these factors create mechanical constraints acting differently on predators in different physical environments.
+More fundamental are those factors that are typically mechanical (i.e., gravity, density and viscosity).
 These mechanical factors are ubiquitous, affect small (Kiørboe and Saiz, 1995) as well as large predators (Howland, 1974; Domenici et al., 2007) and are usually size-dependent.
-In particular, medium viscosity and density affect species’ motion through drag, which is why the motion of planktonic organisms has very different features than that of larger organisms.
+Since predation usually implies motion, these factors create mechanical constraints acting differently on predators in different physical environments (Cloyed et al., 2021).
+Clearly, aquatic organisms do not experience the effects of gravity as terrestrial organisms usually do because the medium density is much higher in water than in air, which creates higher buoyancy.
+Moreover, medium viscosity and density affect species’ motion according to body size through drag (Beveridge et al., 2010a, b), which is why the motion of planktonic organisms has very different features than that of larger organisms.
 Metrics such as the Reynolds number are commonly used to discriminate between organisms that experience viscous drag (low Reynolds number) and those that experience high inertia (high Reynolds number).
 These features affect species according to their size and shape (Koehl and Strickier, 1981; Koehl, 1996).
 Thus, incorporating mechanical constraints into models could lead to a better understanding of the size-based relationship between predators and prey, and hence of the size structure of food webs.